Wedding Music Planner

 Music for a Catholic wedding must be sacred in nature.
 "Secular music, even though it may emphasize the love of spouses for one another, is not appropriate for the Sacred Liturgy.
 Songs that are chosen for the Liturgy should be appropriate for the celebration and express the faith of the Church.
 (Sing to the Lord, 220)"

-All Music and guest musicians MUST be approved by the parish Director of Liturgy & Music.
+All music and guest musicians must be approved by the parish Director of Liturgy & Music.
 The Music Director is the usual organist/pianist for weddings celebrated at Nativity.
 We encourage you to employ those who are active in the music ministry at Nativity of Mary.
 Fees have been established by the Church in order to provide just compensation for those who have devoted time and training to make themselves available for this ministry at Nativity.
-For more details about music for your wedding, please contact the Director of Liturgy & Music, Nicole Millner, to schedule a meeting.
+For more details or questions about music for your wedding, please contact the Director of Liturgy & Music: email@example.com, (952) 881-8671, ext.8074.

 Processional & Recessional

-Select 1 song for the Processional into the Sanctuary at the beginning of the service and select 1 for your Recessional out of the Sanctuary at the end.
+Select up to two pieces for the Processional into the Sanctuary at the beginning of the service, and one for your Recessional out of the Sanctuary at the end.
 Selections may include but are not limited to: